A-42-018/V1-M.A.H-Shagor-Enterprise/M.A.H SHAGOR ENTERPRISE/README.md

-# Firebase Authentication Android App
+# M.A.H Shagor Enterprise Android App

 A modern Android application demonstrating Firebase Authentication with email/password sign-in and sign-up functionality using Jetpack Compose.